MohammedYacub1029/todoApp/README.md

 A minimal full-stack task management application with user authentication and task CRUD functionality.

+## Design Overview

+This application follows a simple and clear separation of concerns to keep the system easy to understand, test, and extend.

+- **Backend** exposes RESTful APIs using Express.
+Business logic is handled in controllers, routing is isolated in route files, and cross-cutting concerns like authentication are handled via middleware.
+- **Authentication & Authorization** are implemented using JWT.
+Tokens are issued on login and verified on every protected request using middleware.
+- **Data Layer** uses MongoDB with Mongoose models to define schemas and enforce structure.
+Tasks are associated with users to ensure data isolation.
+- **Frontend** is a minimal React application that consumes the backend APIs, handles authentication state, and provides a simple UI for task management.
+- **Configuration** (such as database connection and secrets) is externalized using environment variables, allowing easy switching between MongoDB Atlas and local MongoDB without code changes.

+The design prioritizes correctness, clarity, and maintainability over premature optimization or unnecessary complexity.

 ## Backend

 Backend API for a simple Task Management application.